enketo/blog/_posts/2015-05-19-install-enketo.md

 }
 ```

-Use Ctrl-X and enter "Y" to save the configuration.
+Use Ctrl-X and enter _Y_ to save the configuration.

 Build: